DavidSantia/endpoint/README.md

 Next, configure an endpoint.
 * If an API Key is required, make sure you specify it in the Headers
-* Include any other headers, such as "Accept" or "Content-Type" if required
+* Include any other Headers, such as "Accept" or "Content-Type" if required
 * Make sure you specify the right Method (GET, POST, PUT, etc.)

-For example, a POST to an api requiring a Basic auth key might look like this:
+For example, a POST to an API requiring a Basic auth key might look like this:

 ```go
 ep := endpoint.Endpoint{